Selecting Home Exercise Equipment

 Most cardiovascular equipment offer a variety of features, from increased resistance to heart rate monitoring to programmed workouts individualized to your age and weight.
 Equipment pricing varies widely depending upon construction and features.
 Compare equipment that offers the features that are important to you and your fitness goals.

-Also, take note of equipment warranties, which can range from a short 90-days to a lifetime warranty.
+Also, take note of equipment warranties, which can range from a short 90 days to a lifetime warranty.

 - Stationary cycles.
 Many types of stationary cycles are available for a non-impact aerobic workout.
 Some are upright bikes, others are recumbent, which many people find more comfortable.
 Most come with a digital timer and some have devices to measure your distance, speed, and calories burned and can simulate road, mountain, or racing conditions.
 You can adjust the machine's resistance to intensify your workout.
+Newer, high-tech stationary bikes connect to live and on-demand spin classes, allowing riders to compete against other participants.

-- Stair climbing machines.
-Using stair climbing machines can improve your cardiovascular fitness and leg muscle strength with less stress on your knees than using real stairs.
+- Stair-climbing machines.
+Using stair-climbing machines can improve your cardiovascular fitness and leg muscle strength with less stress on your knees than using real stairs.
 Most come with monitors that display steps per minute and time, as well as let you increase resistance manually for a better workout.
 Many models also feature pre-set training workouts, such as for interval training or endurance.

 - Cross-country ski simulators.
-Cross country ski simulators work both the arms and legs, helping you get the aerobic and muscle-toning benefits of cross-country skiing without leaving the house.
+Cross-country ski simulators work both the arms and legs, helping you get the aerobic and muscle-toning benefits of cross-country skiing without leaving the house.
 The machines have ski-like sliding footpads and rope-and-pulley devices for your arms.
 Some let you increase the incline for a tougher workout.
 Monitors record your heart rate.

 - Weight machines (home gyms).
 Most home gyms allow you to do a variety of strength-building exercises, including triceps extension, pull down, shoulder press, leg extension, leg curl, chest press, and biceps curl.
 The machines make it easy to set up and change weights.